pcraig3/taxgpt/md/about.md

 TaxGPT has its limitations, but it’s better than avoiding the subject entirely, and there’s no perverse incentive here.
 It’s something you can use from your home, you can use for free, and [it doesn’t try to profit](#are-you-making-money-from-this%3F) from people’s confusion.

-In the end, TaxGPT is an _advisor_, not an assistant.
-It gives _advice_ on how to file your taxes for free, but it doesn’t _assist_ you in completing your return.
-[It doesn’t file taxes for you](#can-i-file-taxes-through-taxgpt%3F), but it can make it easier to get started.
+In the end, TaxGPT gives recommendations on how to file your taxes for free, and it can answer general questions about tax filing in Canada, but it doesn’t _assist_ you in completing your return or [file your taxes for you](#can-i-file-taxes-through-taxgpt%3F).
+TaxGPT is a way to get started learning about taxes in Canada.

 ### “There’s a problem with the quiz”